ajfite/ajfite.com/index.md

 Welcome to my personal website.
 Check out my projects and blog, I also run a number of web services that you may find interesting.

-My current projects are CPE464 Networks, CSC365 iOS Mobile Application Development, and Baseball-Pi.
+My current projects are CPE 453 Operating Systems, CSC 471 Graphics, and Baseball-Pi.
 Go Mariners.

 Check out [My Resume](https://projects.ajfite.com/resume)!